Lexapro Overdose Guide to Symptoms, Treatment and Recovery

 Signs of Lexapro Overdose

-The symptoms of an overdose of Lexapro can vary.
-It depends on whether the drug was taken alone or was a mix with other substances.
+Lexapro overdose symptoms can vary from person to person.
+It greatly depends on whether the drug was taken alone or was a mix with other substances.
 The lists of the most common overdoses include:

 • Restlessness/nervousness.